 That haircut rivals anything an NFL rookie ever had to wear.

-Reportedly he decided to chop off his long locks that were interfering with his baseball cap and batting helmet -- and he just decided to have some innocent fun with the clippers.
+Reportedly Morrison decided to chop off his long locks that were interfering with his baseball cap and batting helmet -- and he just decided to have some innocent fun with the clippers.
 Wow!!!
 I love it!!!

 WHY DO SO MANY GUYS ACTUALLY ENJOY INITIATION HAIRCUTS?